input-output-hk/catalyst-ci/docs/src/guides/languages/rust.md

 instal all needed tools and dependencies.

 The fist step of the `builder` target is to prepare a Rust environment via `+rust-base` target.
-Next step is to copy source code of the project and finally finalize the build which is done with `+SETUP` UDC target.
+Next step is to copy source code of the project with the help of `+CP_SRC` UDC target.
+Note that you need to copy only needed files for Rust build process, any other irrelevant stuff should omitted, because it could overloads build process with unused files.
+The `+CP_SRC` command has only argument `src` where you can provide files, directories separated by comma, as it has been shown in example.

+And finally finalize the build with `+SETUP` UDC target.
 The `+SETUP` UDC target requires `rust-toolchain.toml` file, with the specified `channel` option in it.
 This `rust-toolchain.toml` file could be specified